 She studied at the Conservatoire de musique de Québec from 1994 to 2003, graduating with a unanimously awarded Prix avec Grande Distinction, and with the internationally renowned marimbists Nancy Zeltsman, Bogdan Bacanu, and Keiko Abe.

-Anne-Julie Caron is a Pearl/Adams performing artist.
+Anne-Julie Caron is an Innovative Percussion and Pearl/Adams performing artist.